sacvik/Applied_GEN_AI_JHU-/README.md

 The purpose of this repository is not just to showcase coursework, but to demonstrate **initiative, creativity, and a passion for exploring the evolving world of generative AI**.

 ---
+## 📚 Resources

+Explore my curated list of [Large Language Model Resources](./ExternalLinks.md) for papers, tools, and insights on LLMs.

+---

 ## 🤝 Contributions & Feedback